I.M

-Im Chang-kyun (Korean: 임창균; born January 26, 1996), known by the stage name I.M or mononymously as Changkyun, is a South Korean rapper, singer, and songwriter.
-In 2015, he debuted in the South Korean boy group Monsta X, through the Mnet's survival show No.Mercy, under Starship Entertainment.
-He made his solo debut with the EP Duality in February 2021.
+Im Chang-kyun (Korean: 임창균; born January 26, 1996), known by the stage name I.M or mononymously as Changkyun, is a South Korean rapper, singer, songwriter, and producer.
+He is a member of the South Korean boy group Monsta X under Starship Entertainment.
+He made his solo debut with the EP Duality in 2021.

+History

+His stage name I.M came up by reading the English letters, I and M equated for "Im", while his English name is "Daniel", nicknamed as "Danny".
+The first language he learned was English and learned Korean only when he entered elementary school.

 Career

 Early life and debut

-He was born on January 26, 1996 in Suwon, Gyeonggi-do, South Korea and Gwangsan-gu, Gwangju as his hometown.
-He spent most of his early years living abroad due to his father's work as a scientist, including living in Boston, Massachusetts, where he then gained fluency in English, while his father worked at Harvard University.
+I.M was born in Suwon, Gyeonggi-do, South Korea and Gwangsan-gu, Gwangju as his hometown on January 26, 1996.
+He spent most of his early years living abroad due to his father's work as a scientist, including living in Boston, Massachusetts, where I.M gained fluency in English, while his father worked at Harvard University.

-In 2013 and 2014, I.M became part of the boy group Nu'bility under Special K Entertainment.
-The group never officially debuted despite holding several events and performances.
+Between 2013 and 2014, he became part of the boy group Nu'bility under Special K Entertainment but never officially debuted despite holding several events and performances.

-I.M was a late addition to Mnet's survival show No.Mercy, becoming the thirteenth competitor.
+I.M was a late addition to the Mnet's survival show No.Mercy, becoming the thirteenth competitor.
 Despite his late addition, he was one of the seven contestants chosen to debut in Starship Entertainment's new hip-hop boy group Monsta X.

 2015–2020: Monsta X and solo work

 In May 2015, I.M debuted with Monsta X with their first EP Trespass, on which he has five writing credits.

 In May 2016, I.M released his first mixtape through Starship Entertainment's YouTube channel, titled "Who Am I?" featuring Yeseo.

-On October 20, I.M released another mixtape titled "Madeleine" with Brother Su that featured J.Han.
+On October 20, he released another mixtape titled "Madeleine" with Brother Su that featured J.Han.

 In July 2017, I.M released a mixtape titled "Be My Friend", alongside group member Joohoney.

-In February 2018, I.M released another solo mixtape titled "Fly With Me".
+In February 2018, he released another solo mixtape titled "Fly With Me".

 In April 2019, I.M released his mixtape, with the lead single "Horizon", which was a collaboration with the American artist ELHAE.
 He also released the song "Scent" as the B-side of the single.

 In May 2020, I.M collaborated with ELHAE again, releasing the single "Need to Know".
-I.M also made his first solo appearance on the talk show Talk Talk Information Brunch.
+He also made his first solo appearance on the talk show Talk Talk Information Brunch.